LEP Major Projects

 CVEZ is a three-mile long corridor within which are six largely cleared individual sites with over 140 hectares of net developable land, all benefiting from Assisted Area status.
 The CVEZ programme of activity involves public and private sector investment to open up these sites.

-The sites within the CVEZ comprise (from North to South): Tunstall Arrow (pictured), Chatterley Valley East, Chatterley Valley West, Highgate/Ravensdale, Etruria Valley and Cliffe Vale.
+The sites within the CVEZ comprise (from North to South): Tunstall Arrow (pictured above), Chatterley Valley East, Chatterley Valley West, Highgate/Ravensdale, Etruria Valley and Cliffe Vale.

-- There has been significant progress on Tunstall South, which was completed at the end of September 2018.
+Already 790 jobs have been created on site.
+We have seen significant progress on Tunstall South, which was completed at the end of September 2018.
 Construction is ongoing on Highgate Ravensdale, Tile Mountain Phase 2 is under construction and the second terrace of five units on the Trade Park is complete.

 Stoke-on-Trent District Heat Network (City Deal)